 was the norm.
 Instead of wasting most of one's energy in reactivity

-to problems, one invested one hundred percent of one's energy in
+to problems (denial, fear, anger, sorrow, bargaining, depression, etc.), one moved to "acceptance" immediately, and invested one hundred percent of one's energy in

 addressing the challenge at hand.
 Members of such cultures kept their lives psychically simple by actually solving (as much as is possible) life challenges as they arose —

 rather than presuming weakness, avoiding dealing with the problems, and coping with the resulting misery by living a life of self-indulgence and distractions.
 Adolescents were not automatically

 granted the status of adulthood simply by reaching a certain age.